RealBamboolord/Extra-Settling/README.md

 # Extra-Settling
-Adds more difficulties that gives AI extra settlers, giving them a head start against the player
+Adds more difficulties that gives AI extra settlers from the start, giving them a head start against the player